-Jung-Ja Kim joined the Conservatory in 1972 and is a member of the piano faculty.
+Jung-Ja Kim joined the Conservatory in 1972 and is a professor of piano.

 Kim has won critical acclaim in the United States, Europe, and Asia for her pianistic brilliance and insight.
 The New York Times called her debut “[b]rilliant playing, a vibrant, compelling performance," and the Boston Globe has consistently praised her over the years, describing her playing as “arresting,” “a virtuosity of imagination,” and “musical advocacy of a high order.”
 Recent engagements include a recital at New York's Alice Tully Hall (2014) and Mendelssohn's Piano Concerto No. 2 at the Seoul Arts Center with the Korean Chamber Orchestra (2016).